mxro/maxrohde-web/content/posts/2021/2021-11-20-the-ultimate-guide-to-typescript-monorepos/index.md

 This default setup generally works very well.
 However, for larger projects, code editors like VSCode may run into performance problems.
 If that is the case, also enable the option [disableSourceOfProjectReferenceRedirect](https://www.typescriptlang.org/tsconfig#disableSourceOfProjectReferenceRedirect) which will prevent the code editor from constantly recompiling dependent modules.
 Note though that when enabling this option you will need to ensure that TypeScript files are recompiled when they are changed (e.g. by running the TypeScript compiler in watch mode).

-The main issue remaing with respect to TypeScript project references is that these need to manually maintained.
+The main issue remaining with respect to TypeScript project references is that these need to manually maintained.
 When using Yarn workspaces, it is easy to infer what the local references should be, however, TypeScript does not do so by default.
 For this, I wrote a little tool that keeps the TypeScript project references in sync with Yarn workspace dependencies: [Update TypeScript Project References for Yarn Workspaces – magically!](https://maxrohde.com/2021/10/30/update-typescript-project-references-for-yarn-workspaces-magically/)

 ## ESLint and Prettier